World Cup gives dusty farm city its day in the sun

-That's not the kind of weather descriptor likely to draw hordes of visitors to this agricultural boom town, Brazil's warmest state capital.
-The place endures temperatures in excess of 45 degrees C (113 F) in summer, also known as "hell."
+That's not the kind of weather descriptor likely to draw hordes of visitors to Brazil's warmest state capital, this agricultural boom town also known as "hell," with temperatures in excess of 45 degrees C (113 F) in summer.

 But the World Cup soccer tournament now playing out in the Cuiaba "winter" (a relatively mild 33 C, or 91 F) is giving this former backwater of 550,000 people the international stage it has long sought.